ororfest/ororfest.github.io/1what.markdown

 ##Gimme Shelter!
 *A 48 hour Micro-home building competition*
 Design, source, and build the most comfortable, good looking, easy to build, and sustainable micro-home you possibly can in a single weekend, spending no more than the equivalent of a single month's rent.
+[Read the Full Description](https://docs.google.com/a/ororfest.com/document/d/1jU3uQ5swenLVNgIzVUpnLOczJma3YGUTU1OE70KTFv0)
 <hr>
 ##Redesigning Politics for the Post-Internet Era
 *Forum led by Hack Oregon*